jiyong-park/jiyong-park.github.io/_pages/research.md

 ### Manuscripts in preparation for submission
 1. **Park, J.** “Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety”
-2. **Park, J.** “How Sharing Economy Changes the Tourism Landscape: Complementary Impacts of Airbnb and Uber”
+2. **Park, J.** “How the Sharing Economy Changes the Tourism Landscape: The Complementary Impacts of Airbnb and Uber”
 3. **Park, J.**, Kim, J., and Lee, B. "The Evolution of Job Automation in the 21st Century"
 4. Eun, S., **Park, J.**, and Lee, B. “The New Wave of Automation?
 Information Technology, Industrial Robot, and Employment in US Manufacturing”
 5. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “An Empirical Analysis of Consumer Reactions to a Data Breach in E-Commerce: Evidence from a Large-Scale Natural Experiment”